 Then you are arrested for DWI in the state of North Carolina you are probably very concerned about what could happen to you, and that’s understandable.
 If you are facing a first offense DWI, that’s tough enough.
 But if you are charged with a second offense or other enhanced penalties, you need to understand the complex DWI levels system.
-DWI’s are charged as Level 1-5, with Level 5 DWI indicating a 1st offense, low BAC, no accident, no aggravating circumstances, and Level 1 being the harshest.
+DWI’s are charged as Level 1-5, with Level 5 DWI indicating a first offense, low blood alcohol content, no accident, no aggravating circumstances, and Level 1 being the harshest.

 With any DWI, you will face certain penalties.
 Things like jail time and fines, though, are dictated by the DWI Level you are charged with.